sowmi06/Edible-Mushroom-Classification/README.md

 The code is a finalized and free from bugs.

 ## Acknowledgement
-I would like to thank Dr. Thiago E. A. de Oliveira for providing me an opportunity to explore my area of interest and assisting me throughout research paper.
+I would like to thank Dr. Thiago E. A. de Oliveira for guiding throughout research paper.

 ## References
 - Anaconda Navigator : https://docs.anaconda.com/anaconda/navigator/install/